 9) “Have nothing in your house that you do not know to be useful or believe to be beautiful.” – William Morris

 The interactions came in the form of likes, shares, and comments.
 They kept me going while I continued to struggle with my vision, when, at times, I was unable to think about much beyond whether or not the problems were going to be permanent.
 Searching quote collections or scrolling through images eventually spawned vast speculative conversations as the strands of words took over.
 Darkness becomes preferable when the eyes cannot be trusted; I went from someone who slept minimally and was constantly active to someone who spent most of the time seeking cover.
 It became more difficult for me to socialize.
-Stuck without the distractions of visual stimuli, one’s mind may naturally drift towards the dungeon; the attendance to what acted as meditative koans and, then, the subsequent reactions and interactions filled my mind with better thoughts, guiding me to continue writing no matter how difficult it was.
+Stuck without the distractions of visual stimuli, one’s mind may naturally drift towards the dungeon; the attention to what acted as meditative koans and, then, the subsequent reactions and interactions filled my mind with better thoughts, guiding me to continue writing no matter how difficult it was.

 10) “Writing is the only thing that, when I do it, I don’t feel I should be doing something else.” – Gloria Steinem